Gerald Finzi: 1933–39: Musical development

 Finzi never felt at home in London and, having married the artist Joyce Black, settled with her in Aldbourne, Wiltshire, where he devoted himself to composing and apple-growing, saving a number of rare English apple varieties from extinction.
-He also amassed a large library of some 3,000 volumes of English poetry, philosophy and literature, now kept at the University of Reading, and a collection (some 700 volumes including books, manuscripts and printed scores) of 18th-century English music, now held by the University of St Andrews.
+He also amassed a large library of some 3,000 volumes of English poetry, philosophy and literature, which is now kept at the University of Reading.
+His collection of about 700 volumes of 18th-century English music, including books, manuscripts and printed scores, is now held by the University of St Andrews.

 During the 1930s, Finzi composed only a few works, but it was in them, notably the cantata Dies natalis (1939) to texts by Thomas Traherne, that his fully mature style developed.
 He also worked on behalf of the poet-composer Ivor Gurney, who had been committed to a mental hospital.
 Finzi and his wife catalogued and edited Gurney's works for publication.
 They also studied and published English folk music and music by older English composers such as William Boyce, Capel Bond, John Garth, Richard Mudge, John Stanley and Charles Wesley.

-In 1939, the Finzis moved to Ashmansworth in Hampshire, where he founded the Newbury String Players, an amateur chamber orchestra that he conducted until his death, reviving 18th century string music, as well as giving premieres of works by his contemporaries and offering talented young musicians such as Julian Bream and Kenneth Leighton the chance to perform.
+In 1939, the Finzis moved to Ashmansworth in Hampshire, where he founded the Newbury String Players, an amateur chamber orchestra that he conducted until his death, reviving 18th-century string music, as well as giving premieres of works by his contemporaries and offering talented young musicians such as Julian Bream and Kenneth Leighton the chance to perform.